Does multiple tanks in the inventory benefit the Indian Army?

 • Increase in the number of ATGMs

-• Anti-tank guided missile (ATGM) are the best way to neutralize any armor(armored jeeps, infantry combat vehicles, tanks, etc.).
-India has an inventory of Konkurs (Russian), Spike(Israel) , Milan- 2T (French) and indigenously developed NAG, Amogha-1 missiles.
+• Anti-tank guided missiles (ATGM) are the best way to neutralize any armor(armored jeeps, infantry combat vehicles, tanks, etc.).
+India has an inventory of Konkurs (Russian), Spike(Israel), Milan- 2T (French), and indigenously developed NAG, Amogha-1 missiles.

 India Army seeks domestic vendors for 3rd-generation anti-tank missile purchase – Defence.Capital